Chart Color Schemes

 Mount Warren Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Mount Warren Park's dwelling structure, as per the latest Census, consisted of 79.2% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Brisbane metro's 79.2% houses and 20.8% other dwellings.
-Home ownership in Mount Warren Park was at 32.6%, with mortgaged dwellings at 44.6% and rented ones at 22.8%.
-The median monthly mortgage repayment was $1,600, lower than Brisbane metro's $1,863.
+Mount Warren Park's dwellings, as per the latest Census, were 79.2% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Mount Warren Park was 32.6%, with mortgaged dwellings at 44.6% and rented ones at 22.8%.
+The median monthly mortgage repayment was $1,600, below Brisbane metro's average of $1,863.
 Median weekly rent was $340, compared to Brisbane metro's $380.
-Nationally, Mount Warren Park's mortgage repayments were significantly lower at $1,600 versus Australia's average of $1,863, and rents were less than the national figure of $375.
+Nationally, Mount Warren Park's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing